hiltonml/camera_trap_tools/README.md

+# THE DOCUMENTATION IN THIS REPOSITORY IS STILL UNDER DEVELOPMENT

 # Camera Trap Time-Lapse Video Tools

 This repository contains a suite of tools for managing time-lapse recordings taken by camera traps (a.k.a. trail cameras).
 Tools are provided for the following tasks: